livearchivist/wesdottoday/hermes.md

 It will be heavy, solid, and offer a high level of performance.
 I will start out with the Intel NUC6i5SYB that I have on-hand, then move to one of the newer models once funds allow.
 The keyboard layout is yet to be chosen, but will be a split ortholinear model.
 I will have custom CNC cut metal plates made to ensure a good heavy feel for the keyboard.

+I intend to use aviation connectors between the keyboard sections and for power input.
+I will design a custom power cable, ethernet connector and a few other items to complete the design.

 This deck is still being fleshed out, but I figured I'd start collecting my thoughts here.

 ### BOM